-The Theatrical Guild helps people across the UK with grants to expand their skillsets, recover from ill health, or just make ends meet.
+The Theatrical Guild helps people across the UK to recover from ill health, overcome sudden set-backs, expand their skillsets or speak with a counsellor.
 And every application is handled in total confidence.

 We’re on a mission to break down the stigma of asking for support.

-Our aim is always to help solve the immediate problem without delay and, where we can, get people back to work.
+Our aim is always to help solve the immediate problem without delay and, where we can, get people back to work as soon as possible.
 We empower people to take control of their lives, find solutions to their problems, and be self-sufficient.

 It’s not always easy to ask for help.
-But we all know how volatile our industry can be – so don’t be shy.
+But we all know how difficult our industry can be – so don’t be shy.

 Let’s get you back on your feet and doing what you love.